simondotm/nx-firebase/docs/nx-firebase-applications.md

 - Default `database.rules.json` for Firebase realtime database
 - Default `storage.rules` for Firebase storage rules
 - Default `public/index.html` for Firebase hosting - _you can delete this if your firebase configuration for hosting points elsewhere_.
+- Default `public/404.html` for Firebase hosting - _you can delete this if your firebase configuration for hosting points elsewhere_.
 - Default [environment variables](./nx-firebase-functions-environment.md) for your firebase functions

 **And in the workspace root:**